 You cannot delete a branch that's set as default.
 To delete, it set another branch as the default first.

 Schema conflicts occur when your development branch has conflicting changes with the production branch.

-To resolve a schema conflict, create a new branch, which will have the most up-to-date schema, and apply the necesary schema changes to the new branch before repeating the deploy process.
+To resolve a schema conflict, create a new branch from production, which will have the most up-to-date schema, and apply the necessary schema changes to the new branch before repeating the deploy process.

 Automatically copy migration data

-- Select one of the migration frameworks: Rails/Phoenix, Django, .NET, Prisma, Prisma, Sequelize, or Other, which allows you to specify a custom table name
+- Select one of the listed frameworks: Rails, Phoenix, Laravel, Django, .NET, Sequelize, or Other, which allows you to specify a custom table name.